 Ok, so ‘radiator face’ is a term I’ve made up for that horrible dry feeling you get when you spend hours in a centrally heated building.

 Dry indoor air is not a friend of fresh-looking skin.

 It can also make your eyes look dry and bloodshot.

 Sleeping in dry, radiator-heated air is particularly bad for us.

-Not only do we need a nice cool room to maintain a good quality of sleep, sleeping in dry air can take moisture from skin and eyes, leaving you waking up looking like death warmed up.
+Not only do we need a nice cool room to maintain a good sleep quality, but sleeping in dry air can take moisture from the skin and eyes, leaving you waking up looking like death warmed up.